What is the average salary in Honolulu, HI?

 Restaurant Manager

 Manage daily operations of a restaurant.
 Oversee staff, handle customer service, and ensure smooth service.
-Work in high-end hotels and restaurants.
+Work in high-end restaurants and hotels.

 Find Restaurant Manager jobs in Honolulu, HI